 Cat.
 I This course covers the application of simulation to a variety of managerial problems with examples from operations management, industrial engineering and manufacturing engineering.
 It introduces the student to the concepts of computer simulation, with an emphasis on the design of a simulation experiment and statistical interpretation of its results.
 It will discuss simulation of queueing models, inventory and industrial dynamics, and gaming situations.
 The role and use of computers for the execution of simulations will also be highlighted.
 A commercial simulation language such as Arena will be used to solve problems from the manufacturing and service industries.
 Recommended background: CS 1101 or CS 1102, and MA 2612.

-Cat.
-I This is an introductory course in probabilistic models and decision-making under risk, with applications to engineering and management decision making.
+This is an introductory course in probabilistic models and decision-making under risk, with applications to engineering and management decision making.
 The course first covers quantitative methods for assessing and evaluating risks and how they are used in decision making.
 Decision making under risk is examined across a wide set of management and engineering problems.
 The course then introduces a set of probabilistic models commonly used in decision making and operations improvement; specifically, emphasis is placed on Markov chains, Poisson processes, and queuing theory, and their applications in manufacturing and service systems are illustrated.
 Recommended background: knowledge of calculus and introductory probability and statistics.
-Students may receive credit for OIE 3501 or OIE 3510.

-Cat.
-I A number of in-depth case studies in operations and industrial engineering are analyzed.
+A number of in-depth case studies in operations and industrial engineering are analyzed.
 The cases will cover both manufacturing and service systems ranging from production system design to operations planning and control.
-Recommended background: BUS 2080, BUS 3020, OIE 3401 or OIE 3410, and OIE 3501 or OIE 3510.
+Recommended background: BUS 2080, BUS 3020, OIE 3410, and OIE 3510.

-Cat.
-II This case-based course will examine methods and strategies for managing and controlling material movement, with particular emphasis on international operations, from the purchase of production materials to the control of work in process to the distribution of the finished product.
+This case-based course will examine methods and strategies for managing and controlling material movement, with particular emphasis on international operations, from the purchase of production materials to the control of work in process to the distribution of the finished product.
 Strategies that will be discussed include the design of international distribution networks, the use of third-party logistics providers, and the creation of links between logistic systems and marketing to create competitive advantage.
 The course will also explore tactical issues that must be managed to pursue a logistics strategy successfully, including choices regarding means of transportation, packaging, and inventory policies.
 Underlying themes of the course will be the use of information technologies (such as electronic data interchange and bar coding) and mathematical models to support logistics decision-making.
 Recommended background: BUS 3020 and one of the following: BUS 2070, FIN 2200 or OIE 2850 or consent of the professor.
-This course will be offered 2013-14 and in alternating years thereafter.

 ORGANIZATIONAL BEHAVIOR AND CHANGE (OBC)